heitorPB/FatHiggs/README.md

 The Makefile downloads Pythia8 and apply the patch to make it work with root.
 It also creates two binaries: signal and background.
 Each one produces a root file.

+Smearing of the momenta is done only for photons, before the trigger.

 The events are only saved if there are at least two photons with pseudorapidity < 2.5 and transverse momenta > 60 GeV/c.